airslice/czml-writer-wiki/CZML/Packet.md

 **ellipsoid** - [[Ellipsoid]]

-An ellipsoid, which is a closed quadric surface that is a three dimensional analogue of an ellipse.
+An ellipsoid, which is a closed quadric surface that is a three-dimensional analogue of an ellipse.
 The ellipsoid is positioned and oriented using the `position` and `orientation` properties.

 **label** - [[Label]]